JesperHartsuiker/IoT-module/Jesper Hartsuiker/Lab/Day Three.md

 ![image](https://github.com/JesperHartsuiker/IoT-module/assets/82671856/357fd639-5e94-4b62-93b2-a21bccd7d7d4)

-to get in the raspberry pi for the mqtt mosquitto settings, we need to have ssh. below you can see the ssh session
+After the settings has been changed, we need to ssh into the raspberri pi to setup a mosquitto session.
+Below you will see the ssh session.

 ![image](https://github.com/JesperHartsuiker/IoT-module/assets/82671856/b5cf1568-c924-4b98-946c-7529974d2674)

 ## Mosquitto send messages

-mosquitto_sub --help
+After the ssh session has been started, I tried to lookup the help page in command line of mosquitto_sub and mosquitto_pub. mosquitto_sub --help

 ![image](https://github.com/JesperHartsuiker/IoT-module/assets/82671856/00fcb56c-2624-4c58-8361-c9bc28b72f4f)